5 Important Tips to Follow to Prevent Dry Chicken

-When chicken is moist and juicy, it can really affirm just why it's in your dinner roster week after week.
-And yet, when it's overcooked and as dry as sandpaper, it can seriously have you considering banishing the bird forever.
+When chicken is moist and juicy, it can really affirm just why it’s in your dinner roster week after week.
+And yet, when it’s overcooked and as dry as sandpaper, it can seriously have you considering banishing the bird forever.
 Not so fast!
-There are a few simple tips and tricks to keep up your sleeve to ensure you never have to chew your way through a piece of dry chicken again.
+There are five tips to ensure chicken breasts or thighs do not dry out when you’re pan-frying, baking or roasting them.
+Follow these tips and you will never have to chew your way through a piece of dry chicken again.

 1. Always remember the power of chicken thighs.

 If you’re at all worried about your chicken dinner being dry, skip the breast in favor of chicken thighs because they are practically foolproof.
 It’s nearly impossible to cook them to be any other way than moist and tender.
 They have a higher fat content than chicken breasts and also happen to be more wallet-friendly than breasts as well.

 Get the recipes that prove it: 18 Ways to Serve Chicken Thighs for Dinner